 Recent available information from the Bureau of Labor Statistics (BLS) has reported there were millions of workers in the United States.
-Many of these workers had workrelated injuries and experienced work-related illnesses.
+Many of these workers had work-related injuries and experienced work-related illnesses.

 To encourage employers to do more to protect their employees, OSHA issued voluntary safety and health program management guidelines way back in 1989.
-These guidelines were updated in 2016, and include seven key elements of effective safety and health management.
-These elements are essential to recognizing hazards and reducing and/or eliminating the workplace hazards we just discussed.
-The seven elements include:
+These guidelines zeroed in on four key elements of effective safety and health management.
+These four elements are essential to recognizing hazards and reducing and/or eliminating the workplace hazards we just discussed.
+The four elements include: